Governing Body: The Military Museum of Devon and Dorset’s Trustee Committee (“The Museum”)

 - Define effective procedures which enable the same information to be given routinely to any new Friends or volunteers.
 Awareness of the policy will form part of the induction process.
 COMPLETED.

-- Uploaded to the website for public access with introductory page via Alacrify Ltd who manage the website.
+- Uploaded to the website for public access with introductory page.
 COMPLETED.